glennmckechnie/weewx-wxobs/README.md

+This branch is not being actively worked on.

+The main activity is in the Remote branch.
+Visit the drop down box in the mid, upper left of this repository and select the remote branch from the drop down list.

+That version allows weewx installations with sqlite databases to be used on remote servers.
+If you transfer your web pages with RSYNC or FTP then that branch should interest you.

 # weewx-wxobs
  A skin that integrates with [weewx](http://weewx.com) (weather station software) and provides a php driven report page to extract archival data (Daily climatological summaries) from the weewx database.
 It then presents that information as a series of snapshots (default is half-hourly) averaged throughout the chosen day.
 There is an option to include appTemp, and delta-T ( used for agricultural purposes ) as well as optional  configuration settings